Table of Contents

-Good copyeditors need to have certain skills.
-They must follow style guidelines and know which is the correct standard for each publication.
+Good copyeditors need to have specific skills.
+They must follow style guidelines and know the correct standard for each publication.

-A good copyeditor also has great attention to detail; they need to make sure that everything in a document complies with editors’ requirements before publishing.
+A good copyeditor also has excellent attention to detail; they must ensure that everything in a document complies with the editors’ requirements before publishing.

-Similarly, copywriters also need to possess skills, which are not the same as copyeditors.
+Similarly, copywriters also need to possess skills that are not the same as copyeditors.

-To be a good copywriter, you will need to write powerful texts that are persuasive and make the audience take action.
+To be a good copywriter, you will need to write persuasive, influential texts that make the audience take action.

-On top of all these skills, excellent copywriters need to show a high level of creativity in their work.
+On top of all these skills, excellent copywriters must show high creativity in their work.
 They must be able to create unique ideas based on what is needed for specific projects or clients.

 They must look at things from different perspectives and think of different ways of getting the audience’s attention.

-For instance, if you are copywriting an ad promotion for the latest 13-inch Macbook, you will need to know its specifications and how these specifications can help users be more productive and produce compelling design works, for example.
+For instance, if you are copywriting an ad promotion for the latest 13-inch Macbook, you will need to know its specifications and how these specifications can help users be more productive and produce compelling design works.

 On the other hand, copyeditors do not necessarily require this skill since they work mainly with checking already written based on the formats and guidelines.

-You could say that copyeditors use the right side of the brain more, while copywriters use the left-side brain more often.
+You could say that copyeditors use the right side of the brain more, while copywriters use the left side more often.

 4. Where can I learn copyediting and copywriting?

 Both copyediting and copywriting are learnable skills.
-You can learn these skills by doing, and there are numerous courses available online that you could take.
+You can learn these skills by doing, and you can take numerous online courses.

 I took copyediting training with my organization (a scholarly publisher).
 But training can only do you as much.
 You will need to put the training into practice to make you a better copyeditor.